RedPillCoder/Visual-Version-Control/SECURITY.md

-### Security Policy for [visual_version_control]
+### Security Policy for [Visual-Version-Control]

 **Last Updated:** [22/02/2025]

 #### Reporting Security Vulnerabilities

-We take security seriously at [visual_version_control].
+We take security seriously at [Visual-Version-Control].
 If you discover a security vulnerability in this repository, we encourage you to report it to us in a responsible manner.
 Please follow the steps below to report any security issues:

 1. **Do Not Open Issues**: Please do not open issues on GitHub to report security vulnerabilities.
 This helps us keep the information confidential and allows us to address the issue more effectively.